xama5/kantan/README.md

 ### Resources

-[ list of resources that can be handy ]
+[ list of tools/material that can be handy ]

 ## Main principles